opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 If you want to reset the editing of a closed sub-xsheet, you can resequence it, by resetting it to the original length and order of its contents.

-You can start a new sub-xsheet from a blank column, or you can load a scene previously created with Toonz as a level of the current scene.
+You can start a new sub-xsheet from a blank column, or you can load a scene previously created with OpenToonz as a level of the current scene.
 You can also collapse selected columns to form a new sub-xsheet to better manage the scene, for example you can collapse into a sub-xsheet all the columns used to define a character, or to explode the sub-xsheet to automatically bring all of its contents into the xsheet where it is exposed.

 As sub-xsheets can be loaded and saved, they can also be used for importing or exporting sections of an xsheet from one scene to another.
 For example, if you create a scene where several levels compose a character (head, body, shadow, etc.), you can save it as an xsheet, and import it later in a different scene as a sub-xsheet.